 06 February 2019

-In this free video from Pretty Witty Cakes you will learn how to mix the perfect rose gold airbrush colour by the queen of airbrushing and Pretty Witty Academy guest tutor, Dawn Butler.
+In this free video from Pretty Witty Cakes you will learn about mixing rose gold airbrush colour by the queen of airbrushing and Pretty Witty Academy guest tutor, Dawn Butler.

 Airbrushing is an amazing way to easily add colour to cakes and cake decorations.
 It can be used to colour a whole cake with a single colour, or you can use different techniques to add shading, ombre effects, lustred details and so much more.